Planning permission for residents

 If your project needs planning permission and you do the work without getting it, you can be served an ‘enforcement notice’ ordering you to undo all the changes you have made, so make sure you find out about planning permission before you make any major changes to your home.

-The Planning Portal has a great online virtual tool that helps you work out if you need planning permission.
+The Planning Portal has a great online tool that helps you work out if you need planning permission.
 You can also visit our Do I need planning permission section?

 Visit our planning homepage to find out more.